Is it Better to Settle or Go to Trial?

 Your injury lawyer can attempt to settle before filing your accident case, the day before you go to trial, or on the day of your trial.
 Although no two negotiations are the same, most settlement processes will involve your litigation attorney sending a demand letter to the other party, which will include:

-- A request for damages (settlement amount)
+• A for (settlement amount)

-- Legal arguments in support of your request
+• Legal arguments in support of your request

-- Supporting evidence (medical bills, estimates of lost wages)
+• Supporting evidence (medical bills, estimates of lost wages)

 The opposing party’s trial attorney will respond to the demand, usually with a counteroffer.
 Negotiations will then begin in earnest between both lawyers and sometimes an insurance company, with the goal being to maximize compensation for your injuries.
-Your injury lawyer will handle all email, phone calls, and mail correspondence and file a motion with the court to enforce the eventual settlement if necessary.
+Your injury lawyer will handle all email, phone calls, and mail correspondence and file a with the court to enforce the eventual settlement if necessary.

 Unlike Hollywood spectacles that end with superstar actors yelling, “you can’t handle the truth,” most trials take a decidedly straightforward approach.
 If your lawsuit attorney decides the best course of action isn’t to settle, you will have either a judge or jury trial.
 A trial involves several phases, including opening arguments, witness testimony and cross-examination, and closing arguments, and could be even longer if it consists of a jury.